 UNICEF is aware of the learning loss experienced in the early years, and it is starting to train teachers to teach basic literacy and numeracy in hybrid settings.

+The development of digital skills will be particularly important for Turkey, given its very young population.

 UNICEF’s role as a repository of data was helpful for donors, who often struggle to access data from MoNE.

 UNICEF partners struggled with the short-term programming contracts offered by UNICEF, which meant that they could not hire or retain the best staff.

-The development of digital skills will be particularly important for Turkey, given its very young population.

 Serbia

 Based on monitoring reports on distance learning prepared by MoESTD, UNICEF, and academic institutions (May 2020), UNICEF established a partnership with the EU aimed at strengthening the resilience of the education system and further development of the national learning management system, development of digital resources, and prevention of a digital divide through the establishment of EdTech labs and learning clubs in the most deprived areas.